Graduate Group in Archaeology, Classics, and History of Art

 - Interdisciplinary Seminars ("GSems") co-taught by faculty members from different departments and tied to a Distinguished Visitors program

-- Curatorial Internships can be completed at Bryn Mawr's Special Collections and other institutions in the Philadelphia area and the United States
+- Curatorial Fellowships can be completed at Bryn Mawr's Special Collections and other institutions in the Philadelphia area and the United States

 - Multi-Disciplinary Fellowships and Areté Fellowships, generous stipends for top Graduate Group applicants